 They refer us to an operator in the same marina, Kremik, who has a smaller and cheaper motor boat available.
-I agree to go for it; but I am soon going to learn that the rules here are not different from elsewhere: You get what you pay for, and, that might not be what you have been dreaming of.
+I agree to go for it; but I am soon going to learn that the rules here are not different from elsewhere: You get what you pay for, and, that bargain might not be what you had been dreaming of.

 Saturday June 17th.
 Getting out with a late start

 Our Croatian Airlines flight from Heathrow to Split scheduled for 4.40 pm is not ready due to problems with BA's main computer system.
 Already on the airport, we turn back home, and later, after struggling to get up to date information, get to the airport at 10pm.
 The flight finally takes off by 11:30 pm and arrives at Split at 3 am local time on Sunday!

 Luckily, our taxi driver at Split has been monitoring flight arrivals and is spot on to greet us even at this unearthly hour; we arrive at the Kremik marina 3:45 am, find our boat “My Silvi”, and finally go to sleep at 5am.